Dick Beardsley: Drug addiction

 In November 1989, Beardsley nearly died in a farm mishap; he required five months to recuperate.
 Between July 1992 and February 1993, he was involved in three serious automobile accidents, each requiring hospitalization for back and neck injuries.
 While on a hike, he was hurt after falling down an embankment when the path collapsed.
 He underwent three back operations in 1994 and knee surgery in 1995.

 After each of his injuries, Beardsley was prescribed medication for the pain.
 Over four years, he developed an addiction to the medication.
 He was arrested September 30, 1996, for forging prescriptions and sentenced to five years' probation and 460 hours of community service.
 Beardsley spent nine days in a psychiatric unit where he was prescribed methadone.
 He was released for outpatient treatment, returned to inpatient treatment where he quit methadone, and again began outpatient treatment.
 His first day of chemical-free sobriety was February 12, 1997.

 Beardsley started the Dick Beardsley Foundation in October 2007 to provide assistance to individuals suffering from chemical dependency who are unable to pay for a 12-step treatment program.
 The foundation's goals are to educate the general public about chemical dependency.
 It allows Beardsley to speak about his own experience in overcoming addiction.

 Personal life

 Beardsley married Mary in 1979.
 They adopted one son, Andrew.
 They later divorced and Beardsley moved to Austin, Texas in 2007 and remarried.
 In August 2010, it was reported that Beardsley and his wife had filed for bankruptcy.
-Beardsley's wife Jill said that they filed to consolidate IRS debt.
-In another tragic turn, in October 2015 Dick lost his beloved 31-year-old son Andrew, a veteran of the war in Iraq, to suicide.
+Beardsley's wife Jill said that they filed to consolidate Internal Revenue Service debt.

-In 2016 Dick and Jill moved to Bemidji, MN where Dick continues his career in motivational/inspirational speaking and also has a fishing guide service.
-They are also the owners of Lake Bemidji Bed & Breakfast.
+In 2023, Beardsley started a podcast with his friend and fellow marathon runner Mike Dunlap, called On The Run With Beards And Dun.